blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Particle Physics/Quantum Numbers.md

 - If the total angular momentum of a neutron is $j_n=l+s$ and that of a proton is $j_p=l+s$ (where $s$ for both protons and neutrons happens to be $\frac{1}{2}$), the values of the total nuclear angular momentum quantum numbers, $I$ are $|j_n-j_p|$, $|j_n-j_p|+1$, $|j_n-j_p|+2$, ..., $|j_n+j_p|-2$, $|j_n+j_p|-1$, $|j_n+j_p|$.

 > [!NOTE]
-> The angular orbital momentum of the nucleons are an integer multiple of $\hslash$, while the intrinsic angular momentum of both neutrons and protons are $\frac{1}{2}$.
-It should be clear that the total angular momentum will always give
+> The angular orbital momentum of the nucleons are an integer multiples of $\hslash$, while the intrinsic angular momentum of both neutrons and protons are half integer multiples.
+It should be clear that the total angular momentum will always give half integer values for nuclei with odd A and integer values for even A. (A being the atomic mass)
 ## In Fundamental Particles
+Fundamental particles contain many quantum numbers intrinsic to them.
+Fundamental particles themselves are quantum states of the standard model of particle physics.
+So they bear the same relation to the Hamiltonian of the model as the Bohr atom does to it's Hamiltonian.
+So, quantum numbers represent the symmetries of a model.

+It is useful in [[quantum field theory]] to distinguish between the symmetries of spacetime and internal symmetries.